jason-nordheim/mongo-course/notes.md

   - `filter` specifies the match conditions for the documents to be deleted.
   - `options` - ???

+#### Deleting Every Document in a Collection

-**Important** - using `db.collection.deleteMany({})` will delete all records in the collection.
+Its important to note using `db.collection.deleteMany({})` will delete all records in the collection.
 Passing an empty object as the filter is similar to wild-carding with `*` in SQL, it specifies that we want to match everything.

 ### Filters